JoshuaKoh/JoshuaKoh.github.io/_posts/2018-06-22-Koh-reative-Amsterdam-Adventure.md

 ## Description

-I took a summer trip to Dubai in the UAE, in part to celebrate my college graduation.
+I took a summer trip to Dubai in the UAE, in part to celebrate my college graduation, in part to help some friends who live there to move homes.
 On the way, I explored the city of Amsterdam during a 6-hour layover.
 Here's what happened on that adventure.

 ## Credits

 Once again, almost all music is from the [Bakemonogatari OST](https://www.amazon.com/BAKEMONOGATARI-ONGAKU-ZENSHU-SONGS-SOUNDTRACKS/dp/B005V3ARAY) by MONACA and by the genius [Satoru Kosaki](https://en.wikipedia.org/wiki/Satoru_K%C5%8Dsaki).
-It just fits so well, since it is literally music designed to be talked over, and I'll probably use it for every story time.
+It just fits so well, since it is literally music composed with the intent that it would be over-dubbed with narrative speech.
+I'll probably use it for every story time.
 Music used in this recording, in order of appearance:

 - "In Motion+", by FELT
 - "Sanpo"